cdnan/AS-ePortfolio/projects.md

 This research provides a baseline of Canadian cryptocurrency attitudes and reveals why digital currencies, despite their ubiquity in financial news, continue struggling to gain public legitimacy.
 As policymakers grapple with how to regulate this space, understanding these public opinion dynamics becomes crucial.

 **Reflection:** This project combines empirical analysis with a topic of growing societal, economic and political relevance — one that spans academic research, financial services, technology policy and consumer behaviour.
-Working with original survey data across three provinces pushed me to make careful decisions about how to visualize distributional data across multiple demographic groups in a way that was both rigorous and accessible (Goal 2).
-Writing up the findings for this portfolio, rather than for an academic audience, also challenged me to communicate statistical patterns as a narrative that non-specialists could engage with (Goal 3).
-The policy implications of this work — that public skepticism creates real barriers for regulators and industry actors exploring cryptocurrency initiatives — reflect my broader goal of producing research with practical relevance beyond the university (Goal 4).
+Working with original survey data across three provinces pushed me to make careful decisions about how to visualize distributional data across multiple demographic groups in a way that was both rigorous and accessible.
+Writing up the findings for this portfolio, rather than for an academic audience, also challenged me to communicate statistical patterns as a narrative that non-specialists could engage with.
+The policy implications of this work — that public skepticism creates real barriers for regulators and industry actors exploring cryptocurrency initiatives — reflect my broader goal of producing research with practical relevance beyond the university.

+Goal 2 ✅
+Goal 3 ✅
+Goal 4 ✅

 ### 2. The Impact of Framing and Elite Cues on Public Attitudes: The Case of Central Bank Digital Currencies